hangbale/photography-blog/README.md

 ## Usage

-1. Clone this repo.
+1. Download the executable file from release page, put it to your project directory.

-2. Create a file `config.json` in root directory.
+2. Create a file `config.json` in project directory.

    config example: